chinsiang99/nodejs-design-pattern/README.md

 - **Strategy**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
 - **Template Method**: Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 - **Visitor**: Represents an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.

+# Anti-Pattern
+- Modifying the prototype on an instance
+- syncing execution after initialization
+- callback chaos (hell)